cgsecurity/testdisk_documentation/photorec.rst

 The whole list of file formats recovered by PhotoRec contains more than 300 file families representing more than 480 file extensions.

+.. warning:: For some file formats, PhotoRec can determine the original filesize from the file header.
+For the others, PhotoRec stops appending data to the file it is currently recovering when a new file header is found.
+So disabling too many file formats leads to numerous overlarge files.

 File system type
 ****************
 Once a partition has been selected and validated with ``Search``, PhotoRec needs to know how the data blocks are allocated.